-178. Similar to wire transfers between FIs, there may be VA transfer scenarios, either now or in the near-future, that involve "intermediary VASPs" or other intermediary obliged entities or FIs that facilitate VA transfers as an intermediate element in a chain of VA transfers.
-Countries should ensure that such intermediary institutions (whether a VASP or other obliged entity) also comply with the requirements of Recommendation 16, as set forth in INR.
+202. Similar to wire transfers between FIs, there may be VA transfer scenarios that involve "intermediary VASPs" or other intermediary obliged entities or FIs that facilitate VA transfers as an intermediate element in a chain of VA transfers.50 Countries should ensure that such intermediary institutions (whether a VASP or other obliged entity) also comply with the requirements of Recommendation 16, as set forth in INR.
 15, including the treatment of all VA transfers as cross-border qualifying transfers.
 Just as a traditional intermediary FI processing a traditional fiat cross-border wire transfer must ensure that all required originator and beneficiary information that accompanies a wire transfer is retained with it, so too must an intermediary VASP or other comparable intermediary institution that facilitates VA transfers ensure that the required information is transmitted along the chain of VA transfers, as well as maintaining necessary records and making the information available to appropriate authorities upon request.
 Similarly, where technical limitations prevent the required originator or beneficiary information from remaining with a required data submission, a record should be kept, for at least five years, by the receiving intermediary VASP of all the information received from the ordering VASP or another intermediary VASP.
-Intermediary institutions involved in VA transfers also have obligations under Recommendation 16 to identify suspicious transactions, take freezing actions, and prohibit transactions with designated persons and entities-just like ordering and beneficiary VASPs (or other ordering or beneficiary obliged entities that facilitate VA transfers).
+Intermediary institutions involved in VA transfers also have general obligations to identify suspicious transactions, take freezing actions, and prohibit transactions with designated persons and entities just like ordering and beneficiary VASPs (or other ordering or beneficiary obliged entities that facilitate VA transfers).

-VA transfer to/from unhosted wallets
+VA transfers to/from unhosted wallets

-- 179. The FATF recognizes that unlike traditional fiat wire transfers, not every VA transfer may involve (or be bookended by) two obliged entities, whether a VASP or other obliged entity such as a FI.
-In instances in which a VA transfer involves only one obliged entity on either end of the transfer (e.g., when an ordering VASP or other obliged entity sends VAs on behalf of its customer, the originator, to a beneficiary that is not a customer of a beneficiary institution but rather an individual VA user who receives the VA transfer to an unhosted wallet), countries should still ensure that the obliged entity adheres to the requirements of Recommendation 16 with respect to their customer (the originator or the beneficiary, as the case may be).
-Countries should also consider requiring VASPs to treat such VA transfers as higher risk transactions that require enhanced scrutiny and limitations. - 180.
+- 203. The FATF recognizes that unlike traditional fiat wire transfers, not every VA transfer may involve (or be bookended by) two obliged entities, whether a VASP or other obliged entity such as a FI.
+In instances in which a VA transfer involves only one obliged entity on either end of the transfer (e.g., when an ordering VASP or other obliged entity sends VAs for or on behalf the originator to a beneficiary that is not a customer of a beneficiary institution but rather an individual VA user who receives the VA transfer to an unhosted wallet), countries should still ensure that the obliged entity adheres to the requirements of Recommendation 16 with respect to their customer (the originator or the beneficiary, as the case may be). - 204.
 The FATF does not expect that VASPs and FIs, when originating a VA transfer, to submit the required information to individuals who are not obliged entities.
-VASPs receiving a VA transfer from an entity that is not a VASP or other obliged entity (e.g., from an individual VA user to an unhosted wallet), should obtain the required originator and beneficiary information from their customer.
-Countries should require their VASPs or other obliged entities to implement mechanisms to ensure effective scrutiny of suspicious activity reporting and to meet the requirements of sanctions implementation (see the discussion of Recommendation 20 below) and as discussed above may choose to impose additional limitations, controls, or prohibitions on unhosted wallets.
+VASPs sending or receiving a VA transfer to/from an entity that is not a VASP or other obliged entity (e.g., from an individual VA user to an unhosted wallet), should obtain the required originator and beneficiary information from their customer.
+Countries should require their VASPs or other obliged entities to implement mechanisms to ensure effective scrutiny of such transfers, in particular to meet their STR and sanctions implementation obligations (see the discussion of Recommendation 20 below) and, as discussed above, may choose to impose additional limitations or controls on such transfers with unhosted wallets.